Lady Catherine Gordon: Life as Warbeck's Widow

 In 1510, Lady Catherine obtained letters of denization and that same year, on 8 August, was given the manors of Philberts at Bray, and Eaton at Appleton, both then in Berkshire.
+In 1512, Catherine acquired along with her second husband the manor of 'Fiffhede', Fyfield, and upon surrender of patent of 8 August the three manors were all re-granted to Lady Catherine Gordon with the proviso she could not leave England, for Scotland or other foreign lands, without licence.

+Scottish chronicles

+A chronicle written by a Scottish monk Adam Abell briefly mentions Lady Catherine Gordon, calling her "Margaret".
+Abell records an unlikely rumour that when she remained at the English court it was thought she married Henry VII.
 According to John Lesley, in 1510 an imposter of the "White Rose" visited the Gordon family and James IV in Scotland.
-In 1512, Catherine acquired along with her second husband the manor of 'Fiffhede', Fyfield, and upon surrender of patent of 8 August the three manors were all re-granted to Lady Catherine Gordon with the proviso she could not leave England, for Scotland or other foreign lands, without licence.